xxhalflifexx-source/workmangement/PUSH_TO_GITHUB_SUMMARY.md

 ## Testing Checklist
 - [ ] Generate a PDF invoice
-- [ ] Verify green circle appears behind logo text
+- [ ] Verify logo appears on left side, below invoice details
-- [ ] Verify logo is positioned top right
+- [ ] Verify logo is centered within left section
-- [ ] Verify text is centered within green circle
+- [ ] Verify green circle background is present
-- [ ] Check invoice modal - verify green circle background
+- [ ] Check invoice modal - verify logo is on left side
+- [ ] Verify logo appears below invoice details
-- [ ] Verify navy blue text is visible on green background
+- [ ] Verify centered alignment

 ---

-**Note**: The logo now appears in a light green circular background in the top right corner, with the navy blue "TCB METAL WORKS" text centered within it.
+**Note**: The logo is now back in its original location on the left side, below the invoice details, centered within that section, with the green circular background.